jnsgruk/nextcloud-docker-compose/README.md

 Traefik will be automatically configured to redirect all domains to HTTPs, and all certs will be automatically created with LetsEncrypt (provided the relevant DNS records are in place).

+Additionally, `containrrr/watchtower` can be deployed to automatically update containers as they become available.

 This repo assumes the following directory structure is present on the deployment host:

 ```bash